Forgiveness After a Bipolar Diagnosis: My Healing Story

 • Not being the daughter, friend, or partner others expected me to be

-And deep down, I thought maybe I didn’t deserve forgiveness.
-Maybe I had already messed everything up beyond repair.
+And deep down, I believed I didn’t deserve forgiveness.
+That maybe I had already messed everything up beyond repair.

 But then one day, I heard this quote: